M1ck3yJ0/five-days-of-fame/README.md

 Joseph, M. M. (2025). *Five Days of Fame: The Half-Life of Google Trends Attention and Its Economic Payoff for Stock Prediction in Companies with Divergent ESG Profiles.* M.Sc.
 Business Analytics, Dublin Business School.

+## Acknowledgements

+Analysis, methodology, and content are the author's own.
+ChatGPT (OpenAI) and Claude (Anthropic) were used for assistance with debugging code snippets, proofreading report drafts and README drafting.